Delaine Eastin: Later career

 and the Yolo County Advisory Board for Court Appointed Special Advocates (CASA).

 In November 2016, Eastin announced her candidacy for the 2018 California gubernatorial election.
 In June 2018, she finished in sixth place with 3.4% of the vote (a total of 234,869 votes) in the 2018 California gubernatorial election primary.

 In March 2021, Eastin announced her candidacy for chair of California Democratic Party, challenging incumbent Rusty Hicks.
 She placed second in this race.

+Death

+Eastin died on April 23, 2024, at the age of 76 at her home in Davis, California due to complications from a stroke.

 Honors and awards

 During Eastin's career, she has been awarded numerous awards and honors, including: